-When your unused premiums go to charity, it’s not an extra payment from your pocket.
-It’s simply due to your good fortune and good behavior – your unclaimed money rolls over to make a difference for someone else in this universe.
+When your unused dollars go to charity, it’s not an extra payment from your pocket.
+It’s simply due to your good fortune and good behavior – your unclaimed dollars roll over to make a difference for someone else in this universe.

 The Giveback model predicts that not every group will get a Giveback every year, but we hope most groups will have more good years than bad.

 Social impact is a guiding value at Lemonade.
 We are a proud member of the B-Corp community, and one of the world’s only public benefit insurance companies.
-Our goal is not only to make insurance easy, simple, and instant – but a social good rather than a necessary evil.
 We want to make it easy for you to do good.